About Sara Binde

 Always more to learn

 I still have knowledge to gain.
-My stretch marks need healing and I have a little more flab to lose.
+My stretch marks need healing and I’m constantly working to improve myself.

 But I’m able to realize that I’ve come a long way.
 I used to be obese.
 Now I’m on the lower side of a healthy BMI.
 Both my body and mind are healthier.